streamlink/streamlink-twitch-gui-wiki/Parameters.md

 Starts the application in tray mode.
 The tray icon will be removed after restoring the window if tray mode has been previously disabled in the settings.

-#### --reset-window

-Sets the window position to default.
-This may be useful in cases where the out-of-boundaries detection didn't work correctly.

 #### --no-version-check

 Disables the internal new-version-check logic.